Tom Clancy's Ghost Recon Wildlands: Operation Archangel

-The 2018 DLC, Operation Archangel, features characters from another Clancy series, Tom Clancy's Rainbow Six – namely, operators from the Rainbow Six Siege multiplayer tactical shooter.
-The team intercepts a distress signal outside the city of Frontera and find a crashed truck surrounded by piles of cash and several dead cartel members.
-The team reports the massacre to Bowman, who informs them that Rainbow operative Taina "Caveira" Pereira of Brazil's Batalhão de Operações Policiais Especiais (BOPE) has recently gone AWOL from Team Rainbow and is suspected of killing several Santa Blanca gang members.
-Bowman then introduces the team to a friend of hers, Navy SEAL and fellow Rainbow operative Meghan J. "Valkyrie" Castellano, who requests the team's assistance in locating Caveira.
+Nomad's team intercepts a distress signal outside the city of Frontera and find a crashed truck surrounded by piles of cash and several dead cartel members.
+The team reports the massacre to Bowman, who informs them that Rainbow Six operative Taina "Caveira" Pereira has recently gone AWOL from Team Rainbow and is suspected of killing several Santa Blanca gang members.
+Bowman then introduces the team to a friend of hers, fellow Rainbow operative Meghan J. "Valkyrie" Castellano, who requests the team's assistance in locating Caveira.
 Hoping to stop the rogue operative from potentially starting an international incident, Bowman and the team agree to help bring in Caveira.

-The team soon meets a third Rainbow operative, Emmanuelle "Twitch" Pichon of France's GIGN (Groupe d'Intervention de la Gendarmerie Nationale), who requests the team bring her to the crash site.
+The team soon meets a third Rainbow operative, Emmanuelle "Twitch" Pichon, who requests the team bring her to the crash site.
 Their investigation leads them to a cartel outpost where they interrogate a Santa Blanca lieutenant, who reveals that Caveira is after someone named Dengoso.
 Twitch briefly parts ways with before rendezvousing with them at Dengoso's apartment in the hopes of finding any hints as to why Caveira's after him.
 A message on Dengoso's answering machine reveals that he is Caveira's younger brother João, and an undercover officer for the Federal Police of Brazil.
 Sent by his superiors to infiltrate Santa Blanca, Dengoso's cover had recently been blown and he is now being held captive by the cartel at a chemical institute.
 With Caveira already on her way to Dengoso's location, Twitch and the team catch up to her at the front gates and agree to assist her in rescuing Dengoso from Santa Blanca.
 The rescue is a success, though tensions rise between Team Rainbow and the Ghosts when Bowman demands Dengoso's cooperation in sharing anything he knows about El Sueno and his operations in Bolivia.
 Despite Caveira's insistence on leaving immediately with Dengoso, the latter agrees to cooperate with Bowman only with permission from his superiors.
 Nomad soon breaks the tension between both sides by allowing Dengoso to leave with Team Rainbow, much to Bowman's chagrin.

-Rainbow Six Siege operators also feature in the January 2021 Amber Sky DLC for Breakpoint.